 Consider the following review of a banking app:

-Keeping in mind that this is just one document, this review is quite nuanced: it contains multiple topics, or concepts, each expressing different polarities.
+Keeping in mind that this is just one document, this review is quite nuanced: it contains multiple concepts, each expressing different feelings.
 The reviewer likes the app and compliments the ease of use and the design.
 But the narrative shifts from positive to negative: the user specifically singles out “notifications” as a feature of the app that they’re unhappy about.
 There are also concepts mentioned that don’t seem to have any sentiment associated with them at all, like “check my balance” or “make transfers”.

-With the amount of text feedback skyrocketing – as well as the added complexity of its nature – the science behind analyzing text has needed to play catch up.
+With the amount of text feedback being undertaken skyrocketing – as well as the added complexity of its nature – the science behind analyzing text has needed to play catch up.
 As a result, the focus in the sentiment analysis community has shifted from a document-level sentiment approach to one in which we assign a sentiment polarity to each concept within text individually: aspect-level, or, more generally, concept-level sentiment analysis.